-Below Expected: Regularly unprepared for lessons and equipment is often forgotten.
+Significantly below expectations: Regularly unprepared for lessons and equipment is regularly forgotten.
+Books/folders are often disorganised or incomplete.

 Progress Grades:

 Senior Progress:

 On Track: A student is working at a level that indicates they will either achieve or exceed their target by the end of the year / course.